Credential Handling

 Note

-In general, file based credentials (e.g. .netrc
+In general, file based credentials (e.g. .netrc) are only copied

 if explicitly requested by setting the corresponding environment variable.